 Watch our video to find out about what’s involved:

-What does taking part involve?
+What did taking part involve?

-When is Generation New Era starting?
+When did Generation New Era fieldwork happen?

 Answering questions about yourself and your baby